 Who uses each

-For realtors and property managers, the two-hour window and the price point are the whole point show the space well enough for someone to make a decision, then move on.
+For realtors and property managers, the two-hour window and the price point are the whole point.
+Show the space well enough for someone to make a decision, then move on.

 Architectural photography is for a different group: interior designers documenting finished work, architecture firms building their portfolios, developers putting together pre-sale marketing.
 These clients aren't capturing a space, they're building a body of work.
-A Vancouver design firm wrapping up a major residential project needs images that hold up on their website, in a portfolio deck, and years from now when they're submitting for awards not images shot to move a listing.
+A Vancouver design firm wrapping up a major residential project needs images that hold up on their website, in a portfolio deck, and years from now when they're submitting for awards.
+Not images shot to move a listing.

 When to hire an architectural photographer